Inflect logo

 The primary natural hazards for the region include:

-• Coastal Flood Risk: The most significant national hazard, though mitigated by extensive and world-class flood defense systems.
+• Coastal Flood: The most significant national risk, managed through extensive and advanced coastal defense systems.

-• River Flood Risk: A notable secondary risk factor managed through advanced water management infrastructure.
+• River Flood: A moderate risk managed by modern dikes and water management infrastructure.

-• Earthquake Risk: A low but present risk, partly associated with historical natural gas extraction in the province.
+• Earthquake: A low but present risk in the region.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business